 This theory is one of the reasons to explain the origin of the most famous equation E=mc2

 In 1905, Albert Einstein proposed this theory, which is the base of modern Physics.
-It is the phenomenon that occurs when the material absorbs electromagnetic radiations, electrically charged particles are released from or within it.
+It is the phenomenon that occurs when the material absorbs electromagnetic radiations and electrically charged particles are released from or within it.
 In this process, electrons are emitted from the metal plate when light falls on it.
 The emitted electrons are known as photoelectrons.

 Einstein explained that light consists of photons, which are considered packets of energy.
 This concept was explained and demonstrated in the quantum theory of light.
 Einstein stressed that light should be treated as both a wave and a particle.
 He explained that photons in light can behave both as particles and waves at the same time.
 This concept is known as wave-particle duality.
 Through a two-slit apparatus experiment, he proved the dual nature of light.